 This stage will be carried out in parallel with the product and manufacturing review (stage one).

-The tested batches will be listed on the Informed Protein website on a page dedicated to the certified product.
-In addition to routine product testing, production processes and manufacturing facilities are regularly re-assessed to ensure ongoing program compliance.
+The tested batches will be listed on the Informed Protein website on a page dedicated to the certified protein brands.
+In addition to routine protein supplement testing, production processes and manufacturing facilities are regularly re-assessed to ensure ongoing program compliance.